 While on the subject of Killing Joke, it's worth mentioning lead singer Jaz Coleman has been a classical composer, as well.
 His symphonic interpretations of Pink Floyd, The Doors, and Led Zeppelin have topped the classical charts.
 But it's his works with the New Zealand String Quartet I find most pleasing.

 Friday, June 17, 2016

 My introduction to Killing Joke came with the singles from 1985's Night Time album being played on the radio - Eighties, Love Like Blood and Kings & Queens.
-Since their catalogue is far too vast for a single post, this is where I'm starting.
 This album is a great mix of their earlier post-punk sound mixed with the new wave of the day.
 It manages to be relatively commercial without any conscious effort to be pop stars.